-Civilian recruitment is a small team in the Defence Recruiting unit dedicated to helping source the best civilian talent for NZDF.
+Civilian Recruitment is a small team in the Defence Recruiting Unit dedicated to helping source the best civilian talent for NZDF.
 The small team manages the recruitment process from attraction and sourcing through evaluation and negotiation to supporting a new employee as they start their new job with Defence.

 Civilians play an important role in the NZDF often filling specialist roles that enable the Military to focus on the front-end military operations.
-In this post pandemic world competition for talent is fierce, the "Great resignation", along with the increase in demand for top skills to support transformation efforts has opened the market to a range of exciting opportunities.
-Defence, like many others, are being challenged to think differently about how they recruit and how they can streamline the process.
-In this climate - speed matters.
+In this post-pandemic world, competition for talent is fierce, the -Great resignation', along with the increase in demand for top skills to support transformation efforts has opened the market to a range of exciting opportunities.
+Defence, like many others, is being challenged to think differently about how it recruits and how it can streamline the process.
+In this climate, speed matters.